 - In 1921 75.8 inches of snow fell between April 14 at 2:30 p.m. and April 15 at 2:30 p.m. in Silver Lake Colorado.
 This was the most snow to fall within a 24-hour period in the United States.

 - The largest snowflake measured 15 inches.
 (Have your students measure this out on the floor or a tabletop.)

 - On February 2, 2009, it snowed so much in the United Kingdom, that it was enough snow for every person living there to make 251,800 snowballs each!
 That would make for a lengthy and epic snowball fight.

 How Are Snowflakes Formed?

-Snowflakes are formed when water vapor freezes to a particle of dust or other matter in the clouds.
-As this tiny particle of ice moves through the clouds, more water vapor freezes to it.
-Eventually, this process creates a snowflake that is heavy enough to fall from the clouds to the earth.
-(Notice that snow is formed from water vapor, not raindrops.)
+Snowflakes form when water vapor freezes to a particle of dust, pollen, or other matter in the clouds.
+As this tiny particle of ice moves through the clouds, more water vapor freezes into it.
+Eventually, this process creates a snowflake that is heavy enough to fall from the clouds to the Earth.

 The beautiful six-sided structure of snowflakes comes from the hexagonal lattice structure of ice.
 When water freezes, the molecules connect together and always form hexagons.
 As more molecules are added, they form branches on each of the six sides.

 Is Each Snowflake Unique in Size, Shape, and Composition?

 It is probably true that each snowflake is unique because at the molecular level, it is difficult for two snowflakes to be identical.

 Given that it can take up to 100,000 water vapor droplets to make each snowflake.
 It is highly improbable that all 100,000 droplets of one snowflake could arrange themselves exactly the same way as another.